Kotak Mahindra Bank Limited, AMFI Registered Mutual Fund Distributor , ARN 1390

 • Horizon of more than 3+ years -

-• Equity Savings Fund, a mutual fund scheme, which had a 3 year historical median rolling return between 7-8%* can be preferred as an alternative option as it has potential to provide better post tax risk reward for long term investments
+• Selective Equity Savings Fund, a mutual fund scheme, can be preferred as an alternative option as it has the potential to provide better post tax risk reward

 Recommended Debt Funds' Performances